kevinkevink/StackerGame/README.md

 # StackerGame

 This was the very first project I made on my own, all the way back in high school!
-Although it is just the Stacker arcade game in java, it was a really big deal to me at the time.
+Although it is just the Stacker arcade game in java, I was very proud of this game.